vendia/blog/posts/2023-06-21-data-protection-compliance-with-distributed-ledger-erasure.md

 How can organizations stay in compliance when storing personal information in an immutable, append-only ledger?

-A typical approach often involves client-side "crypto-shredding" where all personal information is encrypted using a private key on the client before it is persisted to the ledger.
+A typical approach often involves client-side "crypto-shredding" where all personal information is encrypted using an encryption key on the client before it is persisted to the ledger.
 Then if a user requests for information to be deleted, the data controller simply needs to delete the encryption key.

 This approach, while conceptually simple, involves significant complexity in practice.
 For example, key management